‘Quantico’ Won’t Return For Season 4, But The Recruits Are Shipping Off To A Slew Of New Projects

 The new series already has an exciting cast, including Jenna Dewan Tatum, Christina Milian, Kyle Riabko, Campbell Scott, Callie Hernandez and Madeline Stowe.

 Meanwhile, the Season 3 showrunner Michael Seitzman is moving on to a television adaptation of John Grisham's The Rainmaker.
 Hopefully the other stars of Quantico, such as Jake McLaughlin and Johanna Brady, will have something exciting lined up as well.
-It makes the goodbye just a bit less bitter.
+It makes the goodbye just a little less bitter.